 Gameplay Assignments: On five weeks of the semester, you will complete a gameplay assignment (posted to Carmen).
 These assignments ask you to play a video game related to the course topic of the week, complete a related reading, and answer a series of questions about this experience.
 Sometimes, you will choose the game that you play (GA1 & GA4), whereas other times I will assign you a specific game to play (GA2, GA3, & GA5).
 Depending on the assignment, you will play the game for anywhere from 20 minutes to one hour.
 All games are playable on your computer or mobile phone.
-These assignments will be graded out of 4 points.
-The grading rubric for these assignments can be found on the last page of this syllabus.
+These assignments will be graded out of 2 points: 2 = satisfactory, 1 = needs improvement, 0 = incomplete.